Topic "Children's Health" in Dari - total 138 documentsTitle: A guide for faith communities on the reportable conduct scheme

 Title: Starting childcare or kindergarten?
 Immunisation information for parents enrolling a child

 Summary: This translated document details the enrolment requirements in Victoria for children in long day care, kindergarten, family day care or occasional care.
 It also includes information on Immunisation History Statements and childhood immunisation schedule.

 Title: Starting primary school?
 Immunisation information for parents enrolling a child into primary school in Victoria

-Summary: A translated document that outlines the lawful requiremnt that all parents must provide a current Immunisation History Statement from the Australian Immunisation Register to enrol their child in primary school.
+Summary: A translated document that outlines the lawful requirement that all parents must provide a current Immunisation History Statement from the Australian Immunisation Register to enrol their child in primary school.
 The document outlines what the statement is and used for as well as what to do if a child is immunised overseas.

 Summary: Tantrums are extremely common in toddlers and preschoolers.
 They're how young children deal with difficult feelings.
 It helps to tune in to your child's emotion, and to avoid situations that trigger your child's tantrums.

-Title: Tired signs in babies and children
+Title: Tired signs in babies and toddlers

 Summary: When you can spot tired signs in babies and kids, you can get them to sleep more easily.
 Here's how to spot tired signs and settle your child